hannobraun/vndf-2016/README.md

 ## License

 Unless noted otherwise, all code in this repository is licensed under the conditions of the [CC0](https://creativecommons.org/publicdomain/zero/1.0/), which basically makes it available to everyone, without any restrictions.
-Please refer to the [summary](https://creativecommons.org/publicdomain/zero/1.0/) and the [full license text](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+Please refer to the [summary](https://creativecommons.org/publicdomain/zero/1.0/) and the [full legal text](https://creativecommons.org/publicdomain/zero/1.0/legalcode).